The Finnish Cremation Foundation

 After the cremation, the ashes are allowed to cool before being placed in a stainless steel container and taken to a processing cabinet, where the screws and nails from the coffin are removed.
 The processed ash is poured into an urn, which is then closed.
 The whole process occurs without any need for physical contact with the deceased or the ashes.

-Cremation is broadly the same chemical oxidation process that occurs when a body is buried, but very much faster.
+Cremation is roughly the same chemical oxidation process that occurs when a body is buried, but very much faster.
 All organic material is consumed and enters the normal cycle of nature, leaving only inorganic material originating from the skeleton.

 The Finnish Cremation Foundation